-I’d lived in Argentina and Mexico before, and I didn’t find it too difficult to adapt to life there.
-However, during the first month or so in Bogotá, I felt disorientated and overwhelmed, to say the least!
+During my first month or so in Bogotá, I felt disorientated and overwhelmed.
 I really could have done with a ‘Bogotá handbook’ to help me find my way in this chaotic metropolis!
 So once I was more or less settled in, I decided to start this blog about life in Bogotá, and I’m offering up a few tips which I definitely would have found useful in the beginning!

 I’ve had a few guest posts published on other travel blogs, including Pink Pangea and Dave’s Travel Corner and an earlier version of ‘Living in Bogota: my 5 Colombian Identities‘ was published in The Bogota Post in October 2014.
+I’ve contributed a few articles about Colombia on the Matador Network.
 I also contributed a chapter to the Gabriel García Márquez anthology Was Gabo an Irishman?
 Tales from Gabriel García Marquez’s Colombia.